Kasperi Kapanen: Toronto Maple Leafs

 Kapanen returned to the Marlies the following season and quickly became one of their best players.
 Despite periods of injury, he scored at a pace of a point-a-game before an injury to Maple Leafs forward Nikita Soshnikov resulted in Kapanen being recalled to the Maple Leafs late in the season.
 Kapanen took a role on the fourth line alongside Brian Boyle and Matt Martin, playing well in limited minutes.
 He scored his first NHL goal on 8 April 2017 against the Penguins, the team that had drafted him.
 The goal was a vital one in a game that saw the team clinch a spot in the Stanley Cup playoffs for the first time since 2013, a remarkable feat considering the Maple Leafs finished last in the entire league the previous season.
 A week later, he scored with 8:07 left in double overtime in Game 2 of the Eastern Conference Quarterfinals as his Maple Leafs defeated the Washington Capitals 4–3 to tie the series at one game apiece.
 The Leafs ended up losing the series in six games.

 Kapanen was sent down to the Marlies to begin the 2017–18 season, but was recalled on 28 October 2017 after playing six games for the Marlies.
 He was sent back down to the Marlies on 7 November, only to be recalled again on 12 December.
 He had been selected for the 2018 AHL All-Star Game, but was replaced by Andreas Johnsson.
 Kapanen recorded his first and only goal of the 2018 playoffs in Game 7 against the Boston Bruins, becoming the youngest player in NHL history to score a shorthanded goal in a Game 7.
 The Maple Leafs lost the series 3–4.
 Following the Maple Leafs' defeat, Kapanen joined the Finland senior national team at the 2018 IIHF World Championship.

 After attending the Maple Leafs' training camp, Kapanen began the 2018–19 season NHL.
 As teammate William Nylander remained unsigned and in contract negotiations with Toronto, Kapanen replaced his spot on the team's top line.
 Kapanen finished the season with 20 goals and 44 points in 78 games.

 On 28 June 2019, Kapanen signed a new three-year, $9.6 million contract with Toronto worth an annual average value of $3.2 million.

 Pittsburgh Penguins

-On 25 August 2020, Kapanen was traded by the Maple Leafs back to the Pittsburgh Penguins, along with Pontus Åberg and Jesper Lindgren, in exchange for Filip Hållander, David Warsofsky, and Pittsburgh's first-round pick in the 2020 NHL Entry Draft (Rodion Amirov).
+On 25 August 2020, the Maple Leafs traded Kapanen back to the Pittsburgh Penguins, along with Pontus Åberg and Jesper Lindgren, in exchange for Filip Hållander, David Warsofsky, and Pittsburgh's first-round pick in the 2020 NHL entry draft (Rodion Amirov).

 As a restricted free agent following the 2021–22 season, Kapanen was signed to a two-year, $6.4 million contract extension with the Penguins on 21 July 2022.